microsoft/Service-Fabric-AppDRTool/USAGEGUIDE.md

-# Usage Guide for SF App Disaster Recovery Tool
+# Usage Guide for Service Fabric Application Disaster Recovery Tool

 How to use the Service Fabric Application Disaster Recovery Tool for your cluster backup and restore scenarios.